insightsengineering/oasbinder/README.md

 `oasbinder` will request the OAS specification from the service at <http://localhost:8000/hogwarts/openapi.json> and return it to the user for viewing and interacting in the browser.
 The location of the OAS specs is configurable.
 Multiple services can be configured and user can then select them from a drop-down list.

+All the services will need to have CORS configured in a way which allows requests from <https://oasbinder.example.com>.

 <img src="images/oasbinder.png" alt="oasbinder screenshot" width="70%">